The Jim Moran Institute for Global Entrepreneurship / About Jim Moran

 About Jim Moran

 From humble beginnings in Chicago, Jim Moran's entrepreneurial spirit came alive when he began selling soda pop at sandlot baseball games at the age of seven.
 As he neared adulthood in 1939, he saved $360 to buy a Sinclair gas station, soon turning it into the highest volume and most profitable Sinclair station in Chicago.
 His skill and innovation in advertising and marketing helped him build his Hudson and then Ford dealerships into the world's largest.
 He was a pioneer in the use of television to sell cars, and came to be known as "Jim Moran the Courtesy Man."
 He became the only automobile dealer ever to be featured on the cover of TIME magazine on March 24, 1961.

 Jim Moran was presented with the prestigious Horatio Alger Award in 1996.
-In 1997, Florida State University awarded an Honorary Doctorate of Humane Letters to Moran to recognize his marketing talent and skills.
+In 1997, Florida State University awarded an Honorary Doctorate of Humane Letters to Jim Moran to recognize his marketing talent and skills.
 On October 11, 2005, Jim Moran was inducted into the Automotive Hall of Fame in Dearborn, Michigan.
 It is the highest honor bestowed in the international motor vehicle industry and is reserved for those who have significantly influenced the automotive industry and are distinguished for their creativity, toil and genius.

 Founded in 2000 by automotive pioneer Jim Moran, the mission of The Jim Moran Foundation is to improve the quality of life for the youth and families of Florida through the support of innovative programs and opportunities that meet the ever-changing needs of the community.
 For further information, visit www.jimmoranfoundation.org or call (954) 429-2122.